mattiamanzati/long-running-process/slides.md

 <!--
 Transitions between states are explicit, so the likelihood of unintended behaviour is heavily reduced, and we produce more robust applications.

 Unlike sagas where a transaction may take time to complete, in statecharts state transition should be considered as immediate.
-There are no intermediate states between one and the other, making explicit waiting states like "waiting for payment to complete" etc...
+There are no intermediate non explicit states between one and the other, making explicit waiting states like "waiting for payment to complete" etc...
 -->

 ---

 ## StateCharts are a DSL rather than Code